 The Office of Research and Sponsored Programs accepts responsibility for oversight, compliance, management, and appropriate conduct of sponsored activities on behalf of the principal investigator or project director.
 Marywood University maintains a centralized, coordinated approach to the review, clearance, approval, submission, and management of all sponsored programs.
 ORSP assists faculty in identifying sources of funding and following guidelines for policies related to submission, implementation and compliance and administers annual internal grant programs for faculty and student research.

-The Assistant Vice President for Research and Sponsored Programs serves as the Authorized Organizational Representative (AOR)/Signing Official (SO) for electronic applications and is authorized to submit application on behalf of the university.
+The Director of Research and Sponsored Programs serves as the Authorized Organizational Representative (AOR)/Signing Official (SO) for electronic applications and is authorized to submit application on behalf of the university.

 Faculty interested in pursuing external funding are encouraged to contact ORSP at the earliest stage of project development, specifically prior to contacting private funders, to ensure that the application is developed in compliance with university and sponsored policies and that there are no conflicts with other proposals in process.